Do I need a gait analysis?

 What is gait analysis?

-When it comes to walking, many of us may not give much thought to our gait – the way you move your bodies while walking/running.
+When it comes to walking, many of us may not give much thought to our gait – the way you move your body while walking/running.
 After all, walking is an instinctual movement that most of us have been doing since we were toddlers.
 But that doesn’t mean we’re moving at our best, which is where having your gait analysed can help.

 At Hatt’s, we offer both gait analysis and running analysis to help you find the cause of your discomfort, working to improve your movement patterns or to recover from injury.